pcgamer1/schema-registry/README.md

 }'
 ```

-Use the following curl to get all the schemas:
+Use the following cURL to get all the schemas:
 ```
 curl --location --request GET 'localhost:3000/schemas'
 ```

-Use the following curl to get schema using ID:
+Use the following cURL to get schema using ID:
 ```
 curl --location --request GET 'localhost:3000/schemas/<id>'
 ```